CrisObo/CrisObo/README.md

 - 👋 Hi, I’m @CrisObo
 - 👀 I’m interested in HTML, CSS , Python
 - 🌱 I’m currently learning IT basics
-- 💞️ I’m looking to collaborate on small repetitive tasks
+- 💞️ I’m looking to collaborate on small repetitive tasks in voluntary projects
 - 📫 How to reach me: e-mail- cristina.horobet@gmail.com

 <!---